NespoliBT/.dotfiles/readme.md

 The main premise of this setup is to have NixOS manage everything.
 Obviously, I have no idea what I'm doing.

 ## 👀 Structure
-This is probably going to chage.
+This is probably going to change.

 ### ./astal/
 This is where the Astal config lives.
 Basically this manager all the widgets, the fancy stuff on the screen.
 I dont really use it but it's super fun to develop.
 Running this should be as simple as running `nix run` or entering the dev shell with `nix develop` and then running `ags run app.ts`